Can smiling wreck your facial harmony?

 It’s harder to see that Emilia Clarke has rounded Ingenue features when she smiles.
 And when Alexandra Daddario smiles, it’s harder to see her curving Romantic and Ethereal features, because those features stretch and narrow.

-But for Ingenues, smiles are consistent with the essence’s sweet, agreeable vibe.
+But for Ingenue, smiles are consistent with the essence’s sweet, agreeable vibe.
 And Romantic’s passionate vibe can embody many different intense emotions, including positive ones.

 So even if smiles aren’t harmonious with the literal rounded shapes of Ingenue and Romantic features, smiles may be harmonious with the figurative vibes of these features.